gupta-himanshu/scala-for-beginners/Important-Points2.md

 19. If you’re coming to Scala from Java, you’ll find that the process of declaring a primary constructor in Scala is quite different.
 In Java it’s fairly obvious when you’re in the main constructor and when you’re not, but Scala blurs this distinction.

+20. In Scala, anything defined within the body of the class other than method declarations is a part of the primary class constructor.